2024 NEW SPORTING CODES ANNOUNCED!

 Eligibility to compete (meet the Zespri AIMS Games registration guidelines).

-Athletes with a Disability inclusion.
+Athletes with Disabilities inclusion.

 Estimated numbers attending (current 11 to 13 years age group participation numbers in New Zealand).

 Entry Criteria/Grades to register, if applicable (e.g., golf under a 32 handicap).

 Current event structure in regions throughout New Zealand.

-Regional development systems and opportunities/ Pathways.
+Regional development systems and opportunities/pathways.

 Detail Risk Management System/safety procedures/player welfare.

 Estimated budget to run the event (this covers all costs e.g., personnel payment, officials, equipment hire, venue hire, travel costs etc.).

 Dates/Duration of the event.

 Code specific rules.